In the world of commercial driving, charter bus drivers are specialists. And, as such, they require specialized training.

 Similar to classroom training, most companies require a minimum number of hours or miles of on-the-road driving.
 At Indian Trails, drivers spend three to four weeks in the bus, typically logging more than 1,500 miles on the-road driving by the end of the training period.

 Intensive training programs are critical to build and expand drivers’ knowledge of the equipment, job duties, responsibilities, and customer service.
 While training programs differ from company to company, there are a few practices that are consistent across the board.
 Professional driver training focuses on safe driving habits, helping the driver become familiar with the equipment he or she will be operating, and also routes and other procedures.
 Customer service is a critical element covered in training, as drivers must know how to interact with the passengers in an effective manner.
-It is important to note, one of the benefits of some companies is that they offer paid training.
+It is important to note, one of the benefits of some companies, like Indian Trails, is that they offer paid training.
 Keep this in mind as you explore charter bus driver jobs and begin your career as a motorcoach operator.